 Career Technical Education (CTE) is set to engage, motivate, and prepare all students for the future.
 The academic, technical, and workplace skills offered through CTE are essential to success for all working adults.
-These combinations of skills are essential to society in addressing the challenges posed not only by a changing economy, but also by a changing world.

 CTE will engage every student in high-quality, rigorous, and relevant educational pathways and programs, developed in partnership with business and industry, promoting creativity, innovation, leadership, community service, life-long learning, allowing students to turn their "passions into paychecks" - their dreams into careers.